zigbee-alliance/distributed-compliance-ledger/docs/running-node.md

     *   current user is in sudoers list
 *   if it's not acceptable for your case please consult a less automated guide [Running Observer Node](running-observer-node.md)

+### Observer Peers

+The list of persistent peers for an observer is not required to match the one used by the validators.

+As a general guidance you may consider to use only the peers you own and/or trust.

 ## Deployment Verification

 *   Check the account: